huanhulan/integration-blog/_posts/2019-04-15-An-Introduction-about-Category-Theory-for-Programmers.md

 An monomorphism in a category is a morphism *f*: *X*→*Y* that for all morphisms *μ*<sub>1</sub> and *μ*<sub>2</sub>: *W*→*X*:
 > *f* ∘ *μ*<sub>1</sub> = *f* ∘ *μ*<sub>2</sub> => *μ*<sub>1</sub> = *μ*<sub>2</sub>

-In a category whose objects are sets, if an morphism is both epi and mono, then we can tell that the morphism is invertible and the head and the tail objects of the arrow are isomorphic.
+In a category whose objects are sets, if an morphism is both `epi` and `mono`, then we can tell that the morphism is `invertible` and the head and the tail objects of the arrow are `isomorphic`.

+An simple example of isomorphic can be found in the representations of natural numbers.
+Given infinite amount of storage, let's say:
+> `[]`, as an instance of array, can be treated as 0;
+>
+> `[[]]` can be treated as 1;
+>
+> `[[[]]]` can be treated as 2;
+>
+> ...

+Then it's easy to prove that there is an isomorphism between all natural numbers and this square brackets kind of representation.
+Actually this kind of representation has a name-- `Curry-Howard isomorphism`.

 ### Universal Properties and Universal Construction